Arc provides better, cheaper cloud services.

 Encryption on end user devices hasn't been implemented yet.
 As such, all files and assets uploaded to Arc should contain only information considered public.
 Arc isn't yet appropriate for private information, like private photos, private videos, or bank account info.

-Proper protection for private data with encryption is forthcoming.
+Protection for private data with encryption is forthcoming.

 Until Arc's distributed storage reaches maturity, all files uploaded to Arc are redundantly uploaded to, and backed up with, Google Cloud Storage.